 How To Keep Your Toyota Alive

-Part of the John Muir "Idiot Book" Auto Series, How To Keep Your Toyota Alive has incredible illustrations by Joe Leahy and practical explanations by Larry Owens.
+Part of the John Muir "Idiot Book" Auto Series, How To Keep Your Toyota Alive has awesome illustrations by Joe Leahy with explanations by Larry Owens.
 I was fortunate to pick up a copy just before prices skyrocketed, but you'd be hard pressed to get your hands on one now that it's out of print.
 Not to worry though, someone has taken the liberty of creating a digital version for online reference.

 Aug 15, 2016